 Estimating absolute net employment effects in 2035 would require an estimation of the total employment level in the economy in that year.
-Given the uncertainties regarding labour productivity and technological development it is rather challenging providing such a forecast and surrounded with significant uncertainty, and is out of the scope of this study.
+Given the uncertainties regarding labour productivity and technological development, such a forecast would be surrounded with significant uncertainty and is therefore out of the scope of this study.

-To give an indication of the number of jobs created in these scenarios, we have applied the discounted employment elasticities from Figure 7.2 to the 2014 employment figures at country level in Europe.
-With the remark that the results from our analysis focus on a 100-kilometre region around the airport rather than a country level, we apply these elasticities to country level data to give an indication of the employment effect of airspace modernization for each country.
-29
+To give an indication of the number of jobs created in these scenarios, we have applied the discounted employment elasticities from Figure 7.2 to the 2014 employment figures at the country level in Europe.30 With the remark that the results from our analysis focus on a 100-kilometre region around the airport rather than a country level, we apply these elasticities to country level data to give an indication of the employment effect of airspace modernization for each country.31